Middle Aston

 Middle Aston is a hamlet and civil parish in the English county of Oxfordshire, about 7 mi northwest of Bicester.

 It used to have a country house, Middle Aston House, but this was demolished early in the 19th century.
 The house was replaced in the 1890s by extending the manor farmhouse.
 The building is now a conference center.

 History

 Middle Ages

-At the time of the Domesday survey of 1086 Middle Aston was split into four estates:
+At the time of the Domesday Book survey of 1086 Middle Aston was split into four estates: